 - The Music Director for the film, Naukri (1954), Salil Chowdhury, was initially dismissive of Kishore Kumar as a singer when he found that Kishore Kumar had not attained any formal training in music.
 However, after hearing his voice, he gave Kishore the song “Chhota Sa Ghar Hoga,” which was supposed to be sung by Hemant Kumar.

 - As an actor, Kishore Kumar had appeared in several hit films like “Chalti Ka Naam Gaadi (1958),” “Half Ticket (1962),” “Padosan (1968),” etc.

-- Chalti Ka Naam Gaadi (1958) was his home production, in which the three Ganguly brothers and Madhubala were in main roles.
+- Chalti Ka Naam Gaadi (1958) was his home production, in which the three Ganguly brothers and Madhubala were in lead roles.

 - Music Director, Salil Chowdhury, had a duet in mind for the song “Aake Seedhi Lagi Dil Pe” from the film Half Ticket (1962) and wanted Lata Mangeshkar and Kishore Kumar to sing the song.
 However, due to unavailability of Lata, Kishore Kumar had to sing both the male and female parts of the song himself.
 The duet was actually picturised on Pran and Kishore Kumar, in which Kishore Kumar was dressed as a woman.